Compliance Policy #906

 Department directors, managers, members of senior management and other supervisors are responsible for complying with all applicable laws and BCH compliance standards and policies and for assuring that employees under their supervision comply with the same.
 A director, manager, member of senior management or other supervisor shall be subject to discipline for his or her failure to comply with applicable laws and policies pursuant to this policy in the same manner as any other employee.
 In addition, a director, manager, member of senior management or other supervisor shall be subject to discipline if it is determined, in consultation with the Compliance Officer, that the director, manager, member of senior management or supervisor was negligent in the supervision of employees or agents under their control or direction; knowingly or willfully failed to take reasonable measures to prevent the misconduct of employees under their control or direction; or intentionally condoned or encouraged illegal or otherwise wrongful conduct.
 The performance evaluations of directors, managers, members of senior management and other supervisors shall include an evaluation of the ability of the director, manager, member of senior management or supervisor to detect and prevent compliance violations by employees or agents under his or her supervision, direction or control.

 Agents and Independent Contractors

-All agents and independent contractors shall be required, as a term of their contractual relationship with the Hospital, to comply with all state and federal laws and regulations applicable to their performance of duties for the Hospital and to comply with all applicable compliance standards and policies.
-Failure to comply with applicable laws and regulations and compliance standards and policies shall be grounds for termination of the contractual
+All agents and independent contractors shall be required, as a term of their contractual relationship with BCH, to comply with all state and federal laws and regulations applicable to their performance of duties for BCH and to comply with all applicable compliance standards and policies.
+Failure to comply with applicable laws and regulations and compliance standards and policies shall be grounds for termination of the contractual relationship with BCH.

 Return to Top